Mark Zuckerberg’s humanitarian manifesto

 Donald Trump is the elephant in Zuckerberg’s aquarium, though he never mentions him by name.
 While the new president has already done damage to the country’s social fabric, he’s also stirred up passion for change, Zuckerberg recognizes.

 “Now you have a lot of people who are asking, ‘Okay, what is the most positive thing that I can do if I’m upset about that?’
-My answer is that the most productive thing is not going to be just being upset about it, but actually going and building the long-term infrastructure that can help bring people together,” Zuckerberg explains.
+My answer is that the most productive thing is not going to be just being upset about it, but actually going and building the long-term infrastructure that can help bring people together,” Zuckerberg explains.’

+“Together” doesn’t just mean liberals seekings change, or the technology set.
+The first community Zuckerberg addresses in his letter is “people left behind by globalization”.
+How to educate this population so they can stay hireable as automation progresses is a topic for another day, he said.
+But Zuckerberg stressed that people need more than just jobs to feel a sense of security.

+“When you survey people there is an increase in a sense of lack of hope” he says.
+“I think a lot of people assume that that is primarily economic and I would certainly bet that a lot of it is economic . . . but I would bet that more of it than people think is social and is about a lack of sense of community that makes us feel like we are needed and that we are part of something bigger than ourselves.”
+Facebook’s ubiquity makes it uniquely suited to breaking through this isolation.

 Though his letter is philosophical, it also lays out several concrete product developments Facebook is planning to provide this infrastructure.